Fraudulent completes — direct cost

 Every fraudulent respondent who passes QC is paid for at the agreed CPI.
 The most direct, most quantifiable fraud cost.

 When fraud contaminates a dataset beyond repair, the study is re-run.
-6 of 8 PMs reported re-fields; 5 of 8 quantified them at $5K–$10K each.
+75% of PMs reported re-fields; 62% quantified them at $5K–$10K each.

 Fraudulent respondents fill quota cells and turn genuine respondents away.
 The hidden cost post-field cleaning can never recover — prevention only.

 Mid-study CPI changes plus fraud-inflated completion counts mean agencies overpay.
-6 of 8 reconcile in manual Excel — a low catch rate.
+75% reconcile in manual Excel — a low catch rate.

 When fraud reaches delivered data and a client raises a concern: re-work, credits, and renewal risk.
 The most variable lever — but the insurance value is real.

-Every default is backed by a real answer from the 8 MR project managers who completed the SoftSight questionnaire.
+Every default is backed by real answers from the 100+ project managers — across small agencies to enterprise firms — who completed the SoftSight questionnaire.
 When a prospect challenges a number, every assumption has a source.

 | Calibration input | Value |